Eligibility Units For Illinois National Guard (ING) Grant Program

 ING Grant eligibility units are based on the enrolled hours for a particular term, not the dollar amount of the benefits paid.

-** Full program benefits may be extended for one additional term if the recipient has accumulated fewer than 120 eligibility units but does not have enough units remaining for the number of hours in which he or she is enrolled for that term.
+* Full program benefits may be extended for one additional term if the recipient has accumulated fewer than the maximum number of eligibility units but does not have enough units remaining for the number of hours in which he or she is enrolled for that term.